-Many holistic veterinarians have embraced the health properties that coconut oil has to offer.
+Many holistic health properties that coconut oil has to offer.
 Likewise, traditional western veterinarians who emphasize health through nutrition are also promoting its benefits.
-More veterinarians are now recommending coconut oil for dogs to provide natural relief from arthritis symptoms, to regulate bowel movements, to stave off canine cognitive dysfunction in senior dogs and to relieve the symptoms of allergies.
+More veterinarians are now recommending coconut oil for dogs to provide natural relief from arthritis symptoms, to regulate bowel movements, to stave off canine cognitive dysfunction in senior dogs and to relieve the symptoms of allergies.have embraced the

 The primary components of coconut oil’s therapeutic properties are known as medium chain triglycerides.
 Many people balk when they learn that these medium chain triglycerides are derived from the coconut oil’s saturated fats.
 However, medium chain triglycerides contain lauric acid, myristic acid, caprylic acid, capric acid and palmitic acid, each of which play a different role in promoting better health for humans and for their dogs.

 Many of the benefits that humans derive from coconut oil are also healthful benefits for dogs, inside and out.
 When combining coconut oil and dogs, the results include the following: